Why Do Men Shave Their Leg Hair?

 All of this manscaping talk gets us excited.
 We love this stuff!
 So, while you’re thinking about what to do with your legs, we’re going to remind you of how to take care of the rest of your body.
 Manscaping is best accomplished when reduced to an easily followed schedule or routine.
 We have just the thing for you.

 There’s a big distinction between shaving and trimming.
 Namely, the latter grows back a lot faster.
 If you ever want to experiment or test an idea, start with a trim.
-The Lawn Mower 2.0 makes it easy.
+The Lawn Mower 3.0 makes it easy.
 You can adjust to whatever length you want (we always recommend starting longer first and working your way down), and see how you like your simple trim.
 If you manage your manscaping efforts over a Magic Mat, then you only make things that much easier.
 If, however, a trim won’t leave you satisfied, it’s always the first step before a shave.
-It will reduce irritation, help prevent ingrown hairs and speed up the entire process.
+It will reduce irritation, help avoid the annoyance of ingrown hairs, and speed up the entire process.

 Apply a Finishing Touch